MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/create-the-sharepoint-server-subscription-edition-farm-for-a-database-attach-upgrade.md

 - Settings and schedules for timer jobs

 > [!IMPORTANT]
-> If you had disabled the Workflow Auto Cleanup timer job in your SharePoint Server 2016 environment, make sure that you disable this timer job in your new environment also.
-If this timer job is enabled in the new environment and disabled in the SharePoint Server 2019 environment, you might lose workflow associations when you upgrade.
+> If you had disabled the Workflow Auto Cleanup timer job in your SharePoint Server 2016 or SharePoint Server 2019 environment, make sure that you disable this timer job in your new environment also.
+If this timer job is enabled in the new environment and disabled in the SharePoint Server 2019 or SharePoint Server 2016 environment, you might lose workflow associations when you upgrade.

 In a standard installation, the next step would be to create web applications.
 However, for upgrade, you create web applications later in the process, after you upgrade the service application databases.
 For more information, see [Create web applications](upgrade-content-databases-subscription-edition.md#CreateWebApps).